kejsardamberg/ParallelJUnit/README.md

 * haltOnError (default false, makes the test halt upon errors - including execution time assertions)
 * maxExecutionTimeIndividualIteration (default ignored, throws an assertion error if any of the method executions takes longer than this)
 * abruptTerminationAtTestEnd (default true, if set to false it leaves all threads up to 30 seconds to finish);
-* timeout (default 30000, halts test abruptly if it takes longer than this, for compatiblity with JUnit @Test annotation)
+* timeout (default 30000, halts test abruptly if it takes longer than this, for compatibility with JUnit @Test annotation)
 * expected (any expected exception to ignore)

 ## Technical notes